 - The difference between numbers A2 and B2 (A2-B2) can be negative.
 So, we have used the ABS() function (ABS(A2-B2)) to make the number absolute.

 - Then we have multiplied the absolute value by 2 and then divided the value by (A2+B2)

-- How to Calculate Time Difference in Excel VBA (2 Methods)
+- How to Create a Subtraction Formula in Excel